hypertidy/geodist/README.md

 ## Usage

-`geodist` contains only one eponymous function which accepts only one or two arguments, each of which must be some kind of rectangular object with unambiguously labelled longitude and latitude columns (that is, some variant of `lon`/`lat`, or `x`/`y`).
+`geodist` contains only one eponymous function which accepts only one or two primary arguments, each of which must be some kind of rectangular object with unambiguously labelled longitude and latitude columns (that is, some variant of `lon`/`lat`, or `x`/`y`).
+The only other argument is `measure`, specifying one of Haversine or Vincenty great-circle distances.

     #> Loading geodist